Drawing Commands

 Triangle Lists

-When the primitive topology is VK_PRIMITIVE_TOPOLOGY_TRIANGLE_LIST
+When the primitive topology is VK_PRIMITIVE_TOPOLOGY_TRIANGLE_LIST,

 each consecutive set of three vertices defines a single triangle primitive,